learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![finalScreen](http://i.imgur.com/oT7AbGt.png)

-* The second time I'll be mentioning this, that looks familiar!
+* That looks familiar too!
 We now have our repository (exam) where we can begin working!
 Not so fast.
 We have our own version of this repository stored on our account on Github, but we need to now bring down these various files associated with the repository to our local machine (the computer you're sitting at!).
-* Once these files associated with thie repository are downloaded to our computer, we can open the necessary files the instructions tell us to open and begin writing code!
+* Once these files associated with this repository are downloaded to our computer, we can open the necessary files the instructions tell us to open and begin writing code!
-* How do we download these files to our computer.
+* How do we download these files to our computer?
-* First things first, this next step isn't *required*, but I do **HIGHLY** suggest it.
-Generating an SSH Key.
+* First things first, this next step isn't *required*, but we do **HIGHLY** suggest it, and that's generating an SSH Key.
 This will allow for you to clone (download) these files down to your computer without forcing you to enter in your Username & Password (for github) every single time.
 This will save you a lot of time.
-You can read about how you can setup your SSH Key [here](https://help.github.com/articles/generating-an-ssh-key/).
+You can read about how you can set up your SSH Key [here](https://help.github.com/articles/generating-an-ssh-key/).
-* Then click the "Clone or download" button lit up in green in the right-center of the screen.
+* Then click the green "Clone or download" button in the right-center of the Github page.

 ![Clone](http://i.imgur.com/zAeFK5k.png)